ec-europa/eubfr-data-lake/docs/cookbook/aggregation/projects-by-field-with-second-aggregation-on-buckets.md

-# Aggregate projects per field and then aggregate buckets per field
+# Aggregate projects per field and apply a second aggregation on buckets

-This example shows how to aggregate projects per `project_id` field and then aggregate resulting buckets per `most_recent` field.
+This example shows how to aggregate projects per `project_id` field and then aggregate resulting buckets per `most_recent`.

 ## Request